ivankl/backend-project-lvl1/README.md

 These CLI applications allow to play the following games:

-h3.
-"Is number even?"
+h3."Is number even?"

 To launch use `brain-even` command:

 [![asciicast](https://asciinema.org/a/SHia44D7KkEr75Pc7K2TpuEza.svg)](https://asciinema.org/a/SHia44D7KkEr75Pc7K2TpuEza)

-h3.
-"What is the result of the expression?"
+h3."What is the result of the expression?"

 To launch use `brain-calc` command:

 [![asciicast](https://asciinema.org/a/NWCQGd1Mxpjk4INARs3AHZY0u.svg)](https://asciinema.org/a/NWCQGd1Mxpjk4INARs3AHZY0u)

-h3.
-"What number is missing in the progression?", to launch use `brain-progression` command:
+h3."What number is missing in the progression?", to launch use `brain-progression` command:

 [![asciicast](https://asciinema.org/a/I67W9CIYPM093UVHAsJeCIFxU.svg)](https://asciinema.org/a/I67W9CIYPM093UVHAsJeCIFxU)

-h3.
-"Is number prime?".
+h3."Is number prime?".

 To launch use `brain-prime` command:

 [![asciicast](https://asciinema.org/a/M8aAYT0WnfXFUi30sKDZNqv2O.svg)](https://asciinema.org/a/M8aAYT0WnfXFUi30sKDZNqv2O)

-h3.
-"What is the greatest common divisor for these numbers?"
+h3."What is the greatest common divisor for these numbers?"

 To launch use `brain-gcd` command: